keisanki/DM42_programs/README.md

 a 'FUNC 00' call to prevent any changes of the stack by the execution of DISPLAY.

+Additionally, the helper program [TQLI.hp42s](TQLI.hp42s) for matrix diagonalization is required.

 ### NTH: Central density of a thermal gas

 This simple program calculates the central density of a thermal gas in a